-- 23.7 A repetitious representation is one that is identical or substantially similar to - a ground for review specified in an earlier review application for the same licence or certificate which has already been determined; or - representations considered by the licensing authority when the licence or certificate was first granted; or - representations which would have been made when the application for the licence or certificate was first made and which were excluded then by reason of the prior issue of a provisional statement; and - in addition to the above grounds, a reasonable interval has not elapsed since that earlier review or the grant of the licence or certificate. - 23.8 There will be a presumption against accepting review applications originating from other persons on similar grounds within a period of twelve months except in exceptional and compelling circumstances or where it follows a closure order. - 23.9 It is Council policy that repeat representations made about related planning applications will not be considered.
+- 23.7 A repetitious representation is one that is identical or substantially similar to - a ground for review specified in an earlier review application for the same licence or certificate which has already been determined; or - representations considered by the licensing authority when the licence or certificate was first granted; or - representations which would have been made when the application for the licence or certificate was first made and which were excluded then by reason of the prior issue of a provisional statement; and - in addition to the above grounds, a reasonable interval has not elapsed since that earlier review or the grant of the licence or certificate. - 23.8 Generally no more than one review originating from a person other than a responsible authority in relation to a particular premises will be permitted within a 12 month period on similar grounds save in compelling circumstances where it arises following a closure order.